eBork1/Projects-Exercises/docs/projects/restaurant.md

 1. Push your code to Github remote
 2. View your website on your laptop and phone
-3. Post links to your Github repo to the Projects and Exercises Slack channel
+3. Post links to your Github repo to the Projects Slack channel

 ### Application file structure